 By CLIFF BRUNT

 Note: The author covered the Pacers for The Associated Press for seven years and continues to cover the team for Indy Sports Legends.

 Frank Vogel is just Daddy to his daughters, Alexa and Arianna.

 After leading the Indiana Pacers to the second round of the NBA playoffs and finishing third in the NBA Coach-of-the-Year balloting, Vogel was caught being an average Joe on Friday.
 I spotted him hanging out and having fun with his kids, his wife and his mother-in-law at Snapperz in Carmel.

-Yep, instead of watching film, he was wearing a t-shirt and cargo shorts, expressing a mix of wonder and frustration about the fact that the mechanical hand rarely picks up the furry little toy his daughter so desperately wants.
+Yep, instead of watching film, he was wearing a t-shirt and cargo shorts, expressing a mix of wonder and frustration about the fact that the mechanical hand wouldn’t pick up the furry little toy his daughter so desperately wanted.